 Beginning in 1992 and continuing intermittently throughout the past three legislative sessions, a committee constituted by representatives from the legislative branch of government (including legislators, the auditor general, and the fiscal agencies) and the executive branch of government (including the Departments of Management and Budget [DMB], and Treasury) reviewed the provisions of the act, the internal procedures of the DMB and Treasury, and the departments' responsibilities vis à vis the legislative appropriations and joint capital outlay committees.
 During this comprehensive review of the Management and Budget Act, the first in more than 10 years, it became apparent that substantial modifications to the act were needed, since it provides for the powers, duties, functions, and authority of the Department of Management and Budget, and also because it serves as the overarching administrative framework for state government.

-Some in the legislative and executive branches of government have argued, then, that the Management and Budget Act should be modernized, and that among the practices and procedures that should be updated are those that govern joint capital outlay, the budget stabilization fund, budget transfers, work projects, facility leases, information technology projects, and personal services contracts, among others.
-Further, they propose that sections of the act be repealed.
+Although the governor vetoed Senate Bill 773 at the end of the last legislative session, expressing specific objections to the manner in which the bill would have limited the power of the executive branch and its budget director to control work projects, some in the legislative and executive branches of government continue to argue that the Management and Budget Act should be modernized, and that among the practices and procedures that should be updated are those that govern joint capital outlay, the budget stabilization fund, budget transfers, work projects, facility leases, information technology projects, and personal services contracts, among others.
+Further, they propose that some sections of the act be repealed.